 of your home, with more people deciding to create open plan kitchen and living areas, making larger sociable spaces.

 After living in your house for so long there are always some aspects you wish you could add or change, such as

 having that little bit more space in the kitchen or having a walk in wardrobe in your bedroom.
 Extending your home

 means that you can choose what to do with the new added space and gives you control of the design.
 Deciding to

-build an extension means that you can avoid this problem and allows you to stay in the area you know and love!
+build an extension means that you can avoid this problem and allows you to stay in the area of Staffordshire you know and love!

-Types of extensions and conversions that we specialise in.
-These include garage conversions, which is a common type of conversion using the best use of wasted home space.
-We also commonly specialise in single storey and double-storey extensions which is constructed to adjoin an existing building, this method of connections requires careful consideration and planning in particular the knock through into the existing building.
-This is why when considering an extension is it best to use a knowledgeable and experienced building team whom can guide you through the process.
+The types of extensions and conversions that we specialise in include garage conversions, which is a common type of conversion using the best use of wasted home space.
+We also specialise in single storey and double-storey extensions which is constructed to adjoin an existing building, this method of connections requires careful consideration and planning in particular the knock through into the existing building.
+This is why when considering an extension, it is best to use a knowledgeable and experienced building team who can guide you through the process.